Xylemeister/dotfiles/README.md

 ```

 This will behave like Git and allow your dotfiles repository to track files and changes all the way from $HOME

+## dependencies
+NVIM v0.11.3 (needs to be build from source if you use apt)
+tmux 3.4